astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 illustration exaggerates the angles so that the viewer can see them.

 As you move the slider back and forth, you can see how the images shift relative to the original source location.
+As the source moves away from the line of sight to the lens, the shifting of the nearer images gets smaller and smaller away from where the source otherwise would be on the sky, and the further image gets weaker and weaker, and is eventually blocked by the lens, since the rays must pass very close to the center of the lens.

 A solution of particular intrest is when the source, lens, and observer all lie on a single line.
-Then $\beta = 0$ and $\theta = \pm\theta_E$.
+Then $\beta = 0$ and $\theta =
+\pm\theta_E$.
 In fact, it's not just two $\pm$ solutions in this case -- if the three are perfectly lined up, then there is no preferred direction that defines any particular plane in which to draw a diagram like {numref}`thingravlens` -- the light will bend from *all* directions passing around the lens.
 In such a case of perfect alignment, the light from the source will seem to be coming from all directions around the lens, at an angle of $\theta_E$.

+If you line the source up with the lens in {numref}`lensanimate` by setting the source y value to zero, you can see the magenta spheres equally spaced above and below the source.
+Note that the back extrapolation rays don't appear in the graphic for this case, because the rays that would bend that much when the source y value is zero are not among the 20 representive rays included in the graphic.

 Such a perfect alignment is very rare, but there are a lot of galaxies in the universe, and occasionally two of them do line up with us, and then we do, in fact, observe such a ring of light, called an Einstein Ring, as shown in {numref}`hubblenses`.
 For the Sun, lensing a distant star, the Einstein ring would be about $40^{\prime\prime}$ in radius, which is much smaller than the actual radius of the Sun, so we would never see it.
 Real, observed, Einstein Rings occur when two galaxies are lined up along a line of sight.

 ```{figure} images/lensing.jpg
 :alt: hubblenses